aedans/Nylon/README.md

 # Builtin Functions

 ## Math Functions
-- '+': Takes two arguments and concatenates them.
-If only one argument is present, increments it.
-- '-': Takes two arguments and returns the difference.
-If only one argument is present, decrements it.
-- '*': Takes two arguments and returns the product.
-- '/': Takes two arguments and returns the quotient.
-- '%': Takes two arguments and returns the remainder.
-- '^': Takes two arguments and returns the power.
+- "[double]+": Increments a double.
+- "[object] [object]+": Concatenates two objects.
+- "[double]-": Decrements a double.
+- "[double] [double]-": Returns the difference of two doubles.
+- "[double] [double]*": Returns the product of two doubles.
+- "[double] [double]/": Returns the quotient of two doubles.
+- "[double] [double]%": Returns the remainder of two doubles.
+- "[double] [double]^": Returns the power of two doubles.

 ## If Statements
-- '?': Takes an arguments and pushes a FunctionSkip object to the stack if it's false.
+- "[object]?": Pushes a FunctionSkip object to the stack if an object is false.
-- '¿': Takes an arguments and pushes a FunctionSkip object to the stack if it's true.
+- "[object]¿": Pushes a FunctionSkip object to the stack if an object is true.

+## Lists
+- '†': Creates a new list.
+- "[function]†": Creates a new list from the return stack of the function.
+- '‡': Creates a list from the current stack.

+## IO
+- "[object]:": Prints an object to stdout.
+- 'š': Returns a line of input from stdin.

 ## Others
-- ':': Pops the top argument of the stack and prints it to stdout.
-If the top argument is a function, calls that function instead.
-If the stack is empty, pushes ':' to the stack.
+- ':': Returns the ':' character.
+- "[function]:": Calls a function.
-- '|': Splits a String
+- "[string]|": Splits a String
-- 'Ç': Casts a NylonObject to another NylonObject.
+- "[object] [character]Ç": Casts a NylonObject to another NylonObject.
-- 'š': Requests a line of input from stdin.
 - 'µ': Ends the program.